-On average, there are 5 opioid overdose deaths every hour in America.
+On average, there are five fatal opioid drug overdoses every hour in America.
 That’s 115 people a day.
-An opioid overdose can happen anywhere, at any time.
-If you suspect that someone has overdosed, CALL 911.
+Opioid drug overdoses can happen anywhere at any time.
+If you suspect that someone has overdosed, CALL 911!
 There is no time to hesitate.
 A phone call can be the difference between life and death, especially when it comes to opioid drug overdoses.
-There are now laws to protect you, even if you are using with that person.
-Always call 911, we have lost too many people to the opioid epidemic.
+There are now laws to protect you, even if you are using it with that person.
+Always call 911; we have lost too many people to the opioid epidemic.
 It doesn’t have to continue.
-How do you deal with an overdose?
+How do you deal with opioid drug overdoses?
 What comes after a drug overdose?

-Always Call Emergency Services for an Opioid Overdose
+Always Call Emergency Services for Opioid Drug Overdoses

-If you suspect that someone is using opiates in your home or you know that they have a history of drug abuse, having naloxone (brand name Narcan or Evzio) in your home is a good idea.
+If you suspect that someone is using opiates in your home or you know they have a history of drug abuse, having naloxone (brand name Narcan or Evzio) in your home is a good idea.
 See how you can get Narcan, and how to get certified to use it.
-If you are by yourself, call 911, explain to them what is happening.
+If you are by yourself call 911, and explain to them what is happening.
 Try to remain as calm as possible and do CPR.
-Most of the time it is not a medical professional who finds someone overdosed, educate yourself on how to keep someone alive until emergency responders get there.
+Most of the time, it is not a medical professional who finds someone overdosed.
+Educate yourself on how to keep someone alive until emergency responders get there.
 If you’re not sure of the signs of an opioid drug overdose, learn more here

-An overdose is nothing to be taken lightly; a person may also be groggy and agitated after an overdose.
-They may not want to be transported to a hospital.
+Opioid drug overdoses are not to be taken lightly.
+A person may also be groggy and agitated after an overdose; they may not want to be transported to a hospital.
 Making sure they get adequate medical care is essential following an overdose.
-Substance abuse treatment is crucial after this.
-Once a person overdoses once, they become more susceptible to further overdoses.
-This is also a good time to talk about a drug intervention with your family.
+Substance abuse treatment is crucial after this happens.
+Once a person overdoses for the first time, they become more susceptible to further opioid drug overdoses.
+This is also an excellent time to talk about a drug intervention with your family.

-A drug intervention is an attempt – usually friends and family – to get someone to seek professional help with an addiction.
+A drug intervention is an attempt, usually by friends and family, to get someone to seek professional help with their addiction.
 The next step after an overdose can be the difference between seeking help and going right back to using again.
-Most of the time the person who has overdosed is just as scared as the family that they will die, even if they seem nonchalant about it.
+Most of the time, the person who has overdosed is just as scared as the family that they will die, even if they seem relaxed about it.

 Always consult with a professional when considering doing an intervention.
-Emotions are running high in the family, and the person using.
+Emotions are running high in the family and for the person using.
 Having a professional interventionist on the team allows them to take the lead.
 It takes some pressure off the family, but it also helps them set boundaries to keep themselves healthy.
-An overdose is a traumatic event for all of those involved.
-Don’t forget about yourself, seek outside help to work through it.
-If your loved one goes to substance abuse treatment at GateHouse Treatment, we have our Family Program.
-This can help you as well.
-Addiction is a family disease, and you deserve to heal, too.
+Opioid drug overdoses are traumatic for all involved.
+Don’t forget about yourself; seek outside help to work through it.
+If your loved one goes to substance abuse treatment at GateHouse Treatment, we have our Family Program, which can help you as well.
+Addiction is a family disease, and you deserve to heal along with your loved one.

-Often people don’t use by themselves.
-Whether it be with a significant other, a friend or co-worker they’re often not alone.
+Often, people don’t use by themselves.
+Whether it be with a significant other, a friend or coworker, they’re usually not alone.
 Hopefully, in the event of an opiate overdose, they aren’t alone.
-When a person overdoses, the other can become fearful to reach out to authorities for fear of arrest.
-This can end in death for the person who has overdosed and the death could possibly be preventable.
+When a person overdoses, the other people they are with can become fearful of reaching out to authorities.
+This can end in death for the person who has overdosed, and the penalty could be preventable.
 Many states now have a Good Samaritan Law to help protect the person calling.

 An overdose can be a blessing in disguise for some people.
-It’s a scary moment when they realize that they are no longer in “control” of their using.
-It’s a realization that they are not invincible.
+It’s a scary moment when they realize that they are no longer in control of their habit.
+For many, it’s a realization that they are not invincible.
 This can be a prime opportunity to get someone into treatment.
-After an overdose someone is often very vulnerable.
-They may also choose to ignore it and act as if nothing happened because they’re “fine.”
-There are a million excuses that can be used.
-There is no excuse to die from addiction.
+After opioid drug overdoses, people are often very vulnerable.
+They may also choose to ignore it and act as if nothing happened.
+There are a million excuses that can be used, but there is no excuse to die from addiction.

 If someone is willing to go to treatment after an overdose, you must act quickly.
 The moment of clarity and the gift of desperation that they have can soon go away, and you may lose out on the opportunity.
 Contact a treatment facility and gather options.
-If they are unwilling to go to treatment after an overdose, this may be a good time to look into doing a drug intervention.
+If they are unwilling to go to treatment after an overdose, this may be an excellent time to look into doing a drug intervention.